DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ---

-:information_source: The best for the end, _Vektor_ and _VX_ modules are free for everyone (license V2 keyfile is not required)!

----

 ### VEKTOR MODULE TECHNICAL SPECIFICATIONS<a name="vektorspecs"></a>

 - Designed to operate in VCV Rack 2 (v2.6.6, or higher), "Free" and "Pro" editions.